IBM System Object Model: Comparison to compiled class libraries

-Most information in this table is still applicable to modern versions (as of 2015), except Objective-C 2.0 getting so called non-fragile instance variables.
+As of 2015, most of the information in the linked table is applicable to modern versions, except Objective-C 2.0 getting so called non-fragile instance variables.
 Some solutions remained experimental: SGI Delta/C++ or Sun OBI.
 Most approaches based on one programming language were phased out or were never used actively in the same way.
 For instance, Netscape Plugin Application Programming Interface (NPAPI) browser plugins were written using Java API initially (LiveConnect), but Java Virtual Machine (JVM) was later excluded from the chain.
 It can be seen as Java replaced with Cross Platform Component Object Model (XPCOM).
 Common Lisp Object System (CLOS) and Smalltalk are not known as being chain links like Java in LiveConnect.
 Objective-C is also not known much in this role and not known to be marketed this way, but its runtime is one of the most friendly to similar use cases.

 Generic C++ is still being used in Qt and the K Desktop Environment (KDE).
 Qt and KDE are notable for describing efforts it takes to maintain binary compatibility without special support in development tools.

 GObject only aimed to avoid dependence on C++ compiler, but RRBC issues are the same as in generic C++.